Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 This statement would be false if there (1) were no man in the moon, (2) more than one man in the moon, (3) if there were a man in the moon but he were not yellow.

 The significance of this conception can not be overemphasized.
 To begin with Logic could separate itself from a metaphysic that determined its analysis a priori and begin considering the inherent structure of an argument.
 This system of descriptions seems a forerunner of pre-assertional logic.
 For after all, none of the segmental propositions can be answered unless put in question form.
 Thus the first proposition properly would have to be phrased
-"Is it a fact that one man wrote Waverly?"
+"Is it a fact that one man wrote Waverley?"

 The liberation of logic from metaphysics was, however, only achieved by widening the range of meaningful statements,